 World Health Organization (2005).
 International Classification of Diseases (ICD).
 Retrieved on 10/30/05 from http://search1.who.int/search?ie=utf8&site=who_main&client=who_main&proxystylesheet=who_main&output=xml_no_dtd&oe=utf8&q=ICD

-© Copyright 2009 by Matthew Carter, MFT, therapist in San Francisco, California.
+© Copyright 2009 by Matthew Carter, MFT.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.